tugul/angular2-tour-of-heroes/README.md

 Tour of Heroes: Part 2

-We create a reusable service to manage our hero data calls
+We add the Angular Component Router and learn to navigate among the views